I’ll answer the question in the title right away: Yes. God listens to

 ORD , but he will not hear them: he will even hide his face from them at that time, as they have behaved themselves ill in their doings.

 If God didn’t heed the prayers of pagans, it’d be impossible for pagans to call upon him to save them!
-Even the most hardcore cases of people who claim “God doesn’t hear pagans” have to admit this is so.
-And they do.
+Even the most hardcore cases of people who claim “God doesn’t hear pagans” have to admit this is true.
 It’s just they claim every other prayer these pagans make, every other thing they request, God ignores… ’cause he’s waiting for

 But nope, God hears pagans when they pray.
 Even if their prayers are weird, ridiculous, warped, selfish, or evil.
-Same as our prayers, when we get weird, ridiculous, warped, selfish, and evil.
+Same as our prayers, ’cause we can get just as weird, ridiculous, warped, selfish, and evil.
 God hears everyone.

 Hearing versus answering.

 Part of the problematic idea God doesn’t hear pagans, is the problematic way we talk about prayer.
 Too many Christians don’t describe it as talking with God, which is all it really is.
-They try to make it sound more Christian.
+They try to make it sound more mysterious.
+More religious, more supernatural, more spiritual, more mystical, more sacred, extra-holy.
 Throw a lot of Christianese lingo on it.
-Make it sound extra-holy and sacred.
-Shout, and pray in tongues, and use a lot of bible quotes and metaphors and poetry, because we somehow got the idea it’s okay to get weird when we’re addressing God.
-I’m pretty sure he doesn’t care for our melodrama; all he wants to do is talk.
-Maybe help out a bit.
+Shout, and

-Acts 10.1-4 KJV - 1 There was a certain man in Caesarea called Cornelius, a centurion of the band called the Italian band, 2 a devout man, and one that feared God with all his house, which gave much alms to the people, and prayed to God alway.
-3 He saw in a vision evidently about the ninth hour of the day an angel of God coming in to him, and saying unto him, Cornelius.
-4 And when he looked on him, he was afraid, and said, What is it, Lord?
+Acts 10.1-4 KJV 1 There was a certain man in Cæsarea called Cornelius, a centurion of the band called the Italian band,2 a devout man, and one that feared God with all his house, which gave much alms to the people, and prayed to God alway.3 He saw in a vision evidently about the ninth hour of the day an angel of God coming in to him, and saying unto him, Cornelius.4 And when he looked on him, he was afraid, and said, What is it, Lord?
 And he said unto him, Thy prayers and thine alms are come up for a memorial before God.

 Yeah, people will argue Cornelius wasn’t pagan, ’cause he was a devout worshiper of God.
-But he was.
-He didn’t worship the Greco-Roman gods, but the L
+But he was pagan.
+Plenty of pagans believe in God!

-But God is gracious, and sent Cornelius an angel to set him straight by having him get and listen to Simon Peter.
-And as the angel pointed out, God was not unfamiliar with Cornelius’s prayers.
+But God is gracious, and sent Cornelius an angel to set him straight by having him summon and listen to Simon Peter.
+And as the angel pointed out, God wasn’t unfamiliar with Cornelius’s prayers.
 True, some naysayers point out the angel didn’t say “God’s been hearing your prayers,” but

 God rewards those who earnestly seek him,

 So yes, he hears pagan prayers.
 And yes, he even answers pagan prayers.
-Not just the sinner’s prayer; if a pagan asks to be cured of some illness, God’s definitely been known to cure pagans.
-Many a Christian chaplain can tell you of pagans who’ve asked them to pray for stuff, and many chaplains can tell you God’s granted stuff—and no, that’s not because God listens to the chaplain and not the pagan.
+Not just the sinner’s prayer!
+If a pagan asks to be cured of some illness, God cures pagans too.
+Many a Christian chaplain can tell a story of pagans who asked them to pray for stuff, and many chaplains can tell you God’s definetely answered them.
+And no, that’s not because God listens to the chaplain and not the pagan.

-It’s because, as usual, sometimes our will syncs up with God’s, so he grants those requests.
-And of course sometimes it doesn’t sync at all, and even Christians get such requests refused.
+It’s because, as usual, sometimes our will syncs up with God’s, so he grants our requests.
+And of course sometimes our will doesn’t sync at all—and even Christians get such requests rejected.

 James 4.3 KJV - Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.